curl/curl/docs/cmdline-opts/_EXITCODES.md

 ## 66
 Failed to initialize SSL Engine.
 ## 67
-The user name, password, or similar was not accepted and curl failed to log in.
+The username, password, or similar was not accepted and curl failed to log in.
 ## 68
 File not found on TFTP server.
 ## 69